Written by Colette Nichol, Story Strategist and Solo Filmmaker

-I’ve still got a full schedule, but for this year, I’ve committed to giving myself the break that I’ve been longing for.
+I’ve still got a full schedule, but this year, I’ve committed to giving myself the break I’ve longed for.
 Interestingly, my next passion project has finally revealed itself.

 In the live filmmaking mentorship program running right now, my students and I have been zoom chatting about a topic that plagues all filmmakers and writers.

 What story should you write, develop, or tell?

 How do you choose what story to tell or write?

 The inner dialogue of many filmmakers and writers goes something like this:

 “What the hell should I make?
 I have this story idea that I really like, but I’m not sure if it’s important enough.
 No, that story’s not good enough.
 People won’t like it.
 I don’t know if it matters enough, but I want to do it!
 Well, you might want to do it, but will anyone want to watch it?”